Pratik-here/javascript-Projects/README.md

 Includes all the recent javascript projects

 1. MDN website - Guess Game
-  Guess the number in 10 movees or less.
+  Guess the number in 10 moves or less.